 They tolerate children well because they do not mind a bit of roughhousing, so long as the children are old enough to understand how to handle a cat without hurting it.

 This is also why Maine Coons get along so well with other pets; they can handle a dog’s excitable personality or a new kitten’s mischievous shenanigans.

 Their laid-back personality means that Maine Coons are not demanding or clingy.
-Instead, they are happy to go with the flow and hang out whenever you have the chance.
+Instead, they are happy to go with the flow and hang out whenever they have the chance.

-Maine Coon cats are also more tolerant to change than most cats, although they still prefer routine and schedules.
+Maine Coon cats are also more tolerant to change than most cats, although they still prefer routines and schedules.

 Male Vs Female Maine Coon Personality

 Believe it or not, the gender of your cat can have a huge impact on its temperament.